 However, the transit agency has continued to have problems operating safely.
 Last month alone, there were three incidents where different train operators ran right through red lights, endangering passengers aboard.

 The Washington Post reports many organizations, particularly the House Oversight Committee, are requesting the Federal Railroad Administration (FRA) take over for the FTA in overseeing Metro safety improvement projects.

 Well, it’s been more than six months and, if anything, we are seeing more incidents showing Metro’s lack of safety compliance.
 Perhaps it is time to hand over safety management to another government organization.

-The Washington, D.C. personal injury attorneys at Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP help workers who have been hurt in a transportation accident.
-Call us today to speak to an experienced attorney.
+The Virginia personal injury attorneys at Koonz McKenney Johnson & DePaolis LLP help workers who have been hurt in a transportation accident.
+Contact us today to speak to an experienced attorney.